fabiospampinato/skex/readme.md

 ## Compound Ops

-Compound operators are the internal nodes of your schema graph, they take as input other ops, and combine them to create more complicated schemas.
+Compound operators are the internal nodes in your schema graph, they take as input other operators, and combine them to create more complicated schemas.

 #### `array`